Related publications

 Our factsheet Care home fees: Property disregards and deferred payments has more information about property disregards.

-If you’re unable to sell your home or you don’t want to sell it within your lifetime, ask your council about a deferred payment agreement.
+If you’re unable to sell your home or you do not want to sell it within your lifetime, ask your council about a deferred payment agreement.
 The council may agree to pay your contribution towards your care home fees and then reclaim the money when your property is sold or after your death.
 You may also be able to get a loan from them, so you can pay your care home fees directly to the care home yourself.

 The council may offer you a deferred payment agreement if: